petrvanblokland/DesignDesignSpace/Site.md

 ### What is the schedule & how to submit?

-Every 6 months, in March and September, a new day-week-month-season-year sequence starts, most likely if there are at least three participating students.
+Every 6 months, in March and September, a new day-week-month-season-year sequence starts, most likely if there is enough participating students.

 Day-week sequences or single day Design Games can take place on other dates during the year, if the amount of participants makes it possible.